androiddevnotesforks/minimalist-launcher/README.md

 </p>

 ### About ###
-Offers App Favorites to display on the homepage.
+All UI written in Jetpack Compose this Launcher offers 6 App Favorites to display on the homepage.
 Also offers vertical app drawer with alphabet sort and search capabilities